-The Company is primarily involved in real estate, commercial, agricultural and consumer lending activities with customers throughout our markets in Alabama and Georgia.
-About 80.0% of our gross loans were secured by real property as of June 30, 2021, compared to 74.5% as of December 31, 2020.
-The Company believes that these loans are not concentrated in any one single property type and that they are geographically dispersed throughout our markets.
-Our debtors' ability to repay their loans is substantially dependent upon the economic conditions of the markets in which the Company operates, which consist primarily of wholesale/retail and related businesses.
+We are primarily involved in real estate, commercial, agricultural and consumer lending activities with customers throughout our markets in Alabama and Georgia.
+About 82.6% of our gross loans were secured by real property as of March 31, 2022, compared to 82.8% as of December 31, 2021.
+We believe that these loans are not concentrated in any one single property type and that they are geographically dispersed throughout our markets.
+Our debtors' ability to repay their loans is substantially dependent upon the economic conditions of the markets in which we operate, which consist primarily of wholesale/retail and related businesses.

-Commercial real estate loans were 57.4% of total gross loans as of June 30, 2021 and represented 49.8% of total gross loans as of December 31, 2020.
-C&D loans were 11.0% of total gross loans as of June 30, 2021, relatively unchanged compared to year end 2020 at 9.9%.
-The regulatory concentration ratio of the Company's commercial real estate loans to total risk-based Bank capital is 261.2% as of June 30, 2021 and 225.2% as of December 31, 2020.
-C&D loans represented 79.1% of total risk-based Bank capital as of June 30, 2021 as compared to 71.9% as of December 31, 2020.
-The regulatory concentration ratios of commercial real estate loans and construction and development loans to total risk-based capital as of June 30, 2021 and December 31, 2020, were each below the 300%/100% concentration limits provided in regulatory guidance.
+Commercial real estate loans were 58.3% of total gross loans as of March 31, 2022 and represented 57.1% of total gross loans as of December 31, 2021.
+C&D loans were 12.6% of total gross loans as of March 31, 2022, and represented 13.9% of total gross loans as of December 31, 2021.
+The regulatory concentration ratio of the Company's commercial real estate loans to total risk-based Bank capital is 261.9% as of March 31, 2022 and 273.8% as of December 31, 2021.
+C&D loans represented 79.6% of total risk-based Bank capital as of March 31, 2022 as compared to 95.4% as of December 31, 2021.
+The regulatory concentration ratios of commercial real estate loans and construction and development loans to total risk-based capital as of March 31, 2022 and December 31, 2021 were each below the 300%/100% concentration limits provided in regulatory guidance.
 Further, these loans are geographically diversified, primarily throughout our markets in Alabama and Georgia.

 The Company has established concentration limits in its loan portfolio for commercial real estate loans by loan types, including collateral and industry, among others.
-All loan types are within established limits with the exception of the hotels/motels category, which have occasionally exceeded the Company's limit of 50% of total capital.
-The Company capped its hospitality loans in January 2020 and multi-family loans in September 2020.
+As of March 31, 2022, all loan types are within established limits.
+The Company capped its hospitality loans in January 2020 and multifamily loans in September 2020.
 This sector's concentration is actively managed by the Senior Management team, including the Chief Executive Officer, President, Chief Risk/Credit Officer, and Chief Operating Officer.

 The Company requires all business purpose loans to be underwritten by a centralized underwriting department located in Birmingham, Alabama.
-Industrytested underwriting guidelines are used to assess a borrower's historical cash flow to determine debt service, and the Company further stress tests the debt service under higher interest rate scenarios.
+Industry-tested underwriting guidelines are used to assess a borrower's historical cash flow to determine debt service, and the Company further stress tests the debt service under higher interest rate scenarios.
 Financial and performance covenants are used in commercial lending to allow us to react to a borrower's deteriorating financial condition, should that occur.